Education - Literacy Education - Structured

 Entry requirements

-The minimum entry requirements for this programme are the following:
+The minimum entry requirements for this programme are as follows:

 Applicants should be the holders of a first class honours primary degree or upper second class honours (2.1) primary degree (Level 8, NFQ) in a relevant or cognate discipline that incorporates a substantial education or social science component.